 The SPD-SX Pro has some flashing LEDs which looks very similar to the Alesis Strike Multipad.
 In a live performance situation visual feedback is great and sometimes even crucial.

 Roland re-vamped the sampling capabilities.
 Routing and linking multiple pads, 2 layered sample slots, more sound effects, slower loading time when changing kits.
 The SPD-SX Pro has an unbuild coloured LED display to edit everything.
 The display can show all the names of the samples loaded as well.
-You can now assign two samples to one pad as well.
+You can now assign two samples to one pad and apply some velocity split.
+Unfortunately you can’t change the tempo of loops and backings tracks you loaded into the SPD-SX Pro.

 Software Editor for the SPD SX Pro

 There is a an Editor App available via the Roland Cloud for windows and MAC OS.
-This hopefully helps you to get your samples and loops loaded on the SPD SX Pro quickly.
-The factory Wave Editor for the older SPD SX didn’t get that famous or it being that user friendly.
-Let’s hope Roland put that into account.
+This helps you to get your samples and loops loaded on the SPD SX Pro.
+The factory Wave Editor for the older SPD SX didn’t get that famous for being user friendly so it wasn’t that difficult to put out an app that is better.
+I think there still is space for improvement on the Editor App but I wouldn’t expect that Roland will invest in further development.
 The SPD-SX Pro requires 48 kHz/16-Bit samples.
 You can use the software editor convert audio files into that format.
 You can store up to 32 GB on the SPD-SX Pro.

 What is new and interesting for Ableton Drummers?